 Once upon a time, families would pile into their cars and take Sunday drives.
 What better time to revive this classic American tradition.
 Meander through the Victorian neighborhoods stemming from the historical hamlets near and around Pioneer and Memorial Parks.
 The Truckee River and Martis Valley also come alive with deep oranges, yellows, and reds – you can pass through Martis Valley to get to the popular picturesque shack encompassed with aspens on Highway 267.

 4. Visit a Pumpkin Patch

 Bierwagen’s Pumpkin Patch and Harvest Festival is always a family favorite.
-The Bierwagen Family Farm has been in existence since 1902 and has been family-owned and operated for the last 115 years.
+The Bierwagen Family Farm has been in existence since 1902 and has been family-owned and operated for more than a century.
 The pumpkin patch has been going for the last 25 years and has become a favorite of locals and visitors alike.
 Be sure to have some of their homemade cider, take a wagon ride, and get yourself a pumpkin.
 Admission is free and the pumpkin patch is open every day in October except Mondays.